kevincaradant/generate_check_md5/README.md

 ### How it works ?

-1- Tape the command: `npm run build`

-2- Go in the dist folder.
+1- Go in the bin folder.

-3- Choose one of these commands:
+2- Choose one of these commands:

 ```js
 // To generate MD5 on console (only) :